Werner-Staeblein/Project-1/README.md

 ![Color Palette](readme_images/Color_Palette.png)

 Color palette used with meaning and interpreation of blue color in mind.
 Blue conveys a sense of trust, stability and reliability.

 Color blue as core for the color scheme also conveys dependability, an important factor for the underlying product advertised ('dependable real estate developer')

 # Typograhpy

-Font types that convey stability and credibility used.
+Font type that conveys stability and credibility (Open Sans) used.
-Google Font-type hosted locally (without CDN) for reasons of European GDPR
+Google font-type hosted locally (without CDN) for reasons of European GDPR.
+Minimal loss on performance through local hosting of googlefonts but GDPR rules weigh more than performance benefit of CDN

 # Images

 Obtaining consistent AND FREE images usable for project on sites such as Pexels, Unsplash, Pixaby was difficult.

 Images generated with image-generators.
-Source of image-generator included in image filenames.

 Image Generator used: